 The Japanese eat food predominantly with chopsticks.
-Japanese restaurants in the U.S. provide ladles for miso soup, but proper Japanese etiquette is to sip miso soup directly from the bowl.
-Japanese never use ladles for miso soup.
-Japanese restaurants in the U.S. are just accommodating for the people who consider sipping from the bowl is not proper table manner.
+Japanese restaurants in the U.S. provide ladles for miso soup, but proper Japanese etiquette is to sip it directly from the bowl.
+Japanese restaurants in the U.S. are just accommodating for the people who consider sipping from the bowl is a bad manner.

 As shown in the example photos, they are spoons rather than ladles.
 The ladles which are provided at Japanese restaurants all over the United States are actually Chinese style.

-Japanese style wooden spoons can be found at Japanese specialty stores and online.
-In Japan, simple varnished wooden spoons are sold at 100 yen shops (equivalent of dollar stores).
+Japanese style wood spoons can be found at Japanese specialty stores and online.